Could Herpes Viruses Play a Role in Alzheimer’s? New Study Backs Theory

 What’s Next?

-The bottom line is that further research is essential to understand the potential connection between various strains of the herpes virus, other possible viruses and pathogens and Alzheimer’s disease.
-Still further, to understand how this may play a role in prevention and treatment.
-It is fascinating and holds a lot of hopeful potential.
+The bottom line is that further research is essential to understand the potential connection between various strains of the herpes virus, other possible viruses and pathogens, and Alzheimer’s disease.
+Still further, to know how this may play a role in prevention and treatment.
+It is fascinating and holds a lot of hopeful potentials.

 What do you think about this new research?
 Do you know anyone with Alzheimer’s?
 Share your thoughts and experiences in the comments.
 We want to hear from you.